UnderPrivilege/LinuxManDumper/README.md

 An experimental side project which uses a python file to dump functions defined in (a) man page(s) inside a structured JSON file.

 ## Usage
-1. To dump multiple man files, you must concatenate all the man pages using `zget` in the `/usr/share/man/manX` directory, where X is the manual section.
+1. To dump multiple man files, you must concatenate all the man pages using `zcat` in the `/usr/share/man/manX` directory, where X is the manual section.
 In other cases, you can simply use one manual file from the corresponding manual section as input.

 > Notice: this was only tested on section 3 of the linux manuals, use at your own risk on other manuals